Inactivated vaccine: Mechanism

 The pathogen particles are destroyed and cannot divide, but the pathogens maintain some of their integrity to be recognized by the immune system and evoke an adaptive immune response.
 When manufactured correctly, the vaccine is not infectious, but improper inactivation can result in intact and infectious particles.

 When a vaccine is administered, the antigen will be taken up by an antigen-presenting cell (APC) and transported to a draining lymph node in vaccinated people.
 The APC will place a piece of the antigen, an epitope, on its surface along with a major histocompatibility complex (MHC) molecule.
 It can now interact with and activate T cells.
 The resulting helper T cells will then stimulate an antibody-mediated or cell-mediated immune response and develop an antigen-specific adaptive response.
 This process creates an immunological memory against the specific pathogen and allows the immune system to respond more effectively and rapidly after subsequent encounters with that pathogen.

 Inactivated vaccines tend to produce an immune response that is primarily antibody-mediated.
 However, deliberate adjuvant selection allows inactivated vaccines to stimulate a more robust cell-mediated immune response.

+Social Consequences

+The use of inactivated vaccines helped reduce morbidity and mortality from diseases like tetanus, diphtheria, and pertussis, creating a healthier, more stable society.
+Community health improved as a result, particularly in developed nations, where high vaccination rates led to herd immunity.

+Reducing diseases like polio, hepatitis A, and influenza meant fewer people suffering from debilitating illness, which in turn led to increased social productivity.
+Families no longer had to care for loved ones with debilitating diseases, and children could go to school without the constant fear of contraction.
+Inactivated vaccines increased public trust in public health systems, normalizing vaccinations to the point where yearly flu shots and childhood immunization are seen as routine parts of life, especially in developed countries.

 Types

-Inactivated vaccines often refer to non-live vaccines.
-They are further classified depending on the method used to inactivate the pathogen:
+Inactivated vaccines can be divided by the method used for killing the pathogen.